Luminous infrared galaxy: Discovery and characteristics

-Infrared galaxies appear to be single, gas-rich spirals whose infrared luminosity is created largely by the formation of stars within them.
+Infrared galaxies originally appeared to be single, gas-rich spirals whose infrared luminosity is created largely by the formation of stars within them.
 These types of galaxies were discovered in 1983 with IRAS.
 A LIRG's excess infrared luminosity may also come from the presence of an active galactic nucleus (AGN) residing at the center.
+It was ultimately found that many LIRGs are actually mergers of two or more gas-rich spiral galaxies, with the fraction of mergers to non-mergers increasing with increasing infrared luminosity.

 These galaxies emit more energy in the infrared portion of the spectrum, not visible to the naked eye.
 The energy given off by LIRGs is comparable to that of a quasar (a type of AGN), which formerly was known as the most energetic object in the universe.

 LIRGs are brighter in the infrared than in the optical spectrum because the visible light is absorbed by the high amounts of gas and dust, and the dust re-emits thermal energy in the infrared spectrum.

 LIRGs are known to exist in denser parts of the universe than non-LIRGs.